This GeneratePress tutorial is about the free WordPress theme. You can buy a premium upgrade.

 You can choose how many of your footer widgets will display on this individual post.
 Look in the post editor sidebar for the footer widgets option and make your selection.

-The Page Builder Container is used when you use a page builder plugin such as Beaver Builder.
+The Page Builder Container is used when you use a page builder plugin such as GenerateBlocks or Beaver Builder.
 This looks like a simple and fairly unimportant option in the WordPress post editor sidebar.
 To find it scroll down below the button you use to publish or save your posts.
 By selecting the Full Width or Contained button. you make any Beaver Builder page layouts you make span the full browser width, of the viewer’s monitor.
-Or remain contained in a boxed style page layout.
+Or tell the content area of your page to remain contained in a boxed style page layout.
 This is a very useful option that few themes have.

 Disable Elements, in the free theme you only have one element that you can disable, the post title.
-This again is very useful when using a page layout plugin like Beaver Builder.
+This again is very useful when using a page layout plugin like GenerateBlocks or Beaver Builder.

 Built in Tutorials and Guides